Commencement Day

 Commencement Day is a 1924 short silent comedy film directed by Robert F. McGowan.
-It was the 25th Our Gang short subject released.
+It was the 25th Our Gang short subject to be released.

 Plot

 Mickey gets in a fight with another boy over Mary.
 The parents show up for Commencement Day at school and listen to the kids recite and play their musical instruments.
 Jackie puts pepper in Joe's saxophone.
 Mickey loses his frog.
 Farina falls in a well.
 While the parents are out rescuing Farina, the kids get in a food fight.

 Production notes

 When the silent Pathé Our Gang comedies were syndicated for television as "The Mischief Makers" in 1960, Commencement Day was retitled Little Red Schoolhouse.
 This film was also made available for the 16mm home movie market as Graduation Day.